 - General feeling of being unwell.
 This malaise may be accompanied by increased fatigue and a mild fever.

 - Swollen fingers or hands.
-Some people experience swelling to the point where the fingers resemble sausages.
+Some people experience swelling of the fingers.

 - Muscle and joint pain.
-Joints may become deformed, similar to what occurs with rheumatoid arthritis.
+Joints may become inflamed, swollen and deformed, similar to what occurs with rheumatoid arthritis.